awcodes/filament-tiptap-editor/README.md

 - image_resize_target_height: null
 - media_uploader_id: 'filament-tiptap-editor-media-uploader-modal'

+## Overrides

+### Link Modal

+You may override the default link modal with your own Livewire component and assign its ID to the `link_modal_id` setting in the config file.

+See `vendor/awcodes/resources/views/components/link-modal.blade.php` and `vendor/awcodes/filament-tiptap-editor/src/Components/LinkModal.php` for implementation.

+### Media Modal

-You may also override the default file uploader with your own Livewire component and assign its ID to the `media_uploader_id` setting in the config file.
+You may override the default file uploader with your own Livewire component and assign its ID to the `media_uploader_id` setting in the config file.

 See `vendor/awcodes/resources/views/components/media-uploader-modal.blade.php` and `vendor/awcodes/filament-tiptap-editor/src/Components/MediaUploaderModal.php` for implementation.